PennyLaneAI/pennylane/doc/development/guide/logging.rst

 filenames and function names, as we have defined the appropriate types within the formatter configuration (see :class:`pennylane.logging.DefaultFormatter`).
 With the logger defined, we can selectively add to the logger via two methods:

-#. using decorators on the required functions and methods in a given module:
+#.
+Using decorators on the required functions and methods in a given module:

    .. code:: python